How to Boost Your WiFi Signal: Increase Your WiFi Speed

 The appearance of routers varies widely from brand to brand, but the concept is always the same: a box with one or more antennas on top.
 The antenna is the broadcast point of your WiFi network, sending the signal out in all directions in a spherical shape; that’s where the expression “wifi bubble” comes from.
 Most modern routers are compatible with external antennas designed to boost the range of your WiFi network.

 External antennas come in two flavors: omnidirectional and directional.
-They are rated by dBi (decibel isotropic), with higher dBi corresponding to a greater range boost.
+Their signals are measured by dBi (decibel isotropic), with higher dBi corresponding to a greater range boost.

 Directional antennas boost the signal in a single direction, useful for oddly-shaped buildings or if your router cannot be centrally located.